alchemydc/musemeter/memory-bank/progress.md

 ## Known Issues
+- UI should return to the event in the list closing event details.
+Presently it scrolls back to top.
+- UI is displaying house icon for events of type football game.
+- UI doesn't render properly on mobile.
+The City and State text inputs plus the search button take up too much room.
+Let's get rid of the state search as well as the search button since we auto-search after 500ms.

 - It is unclear whether the radius parameter to the Ticketmaster API is being honored.
 - The Ticketmaster API returns 429 rate limit errors for larger cities like Denver.
 We are now handling this in code.